VegaDeftwing/OpGuidesHugoSrc/content/Phil/Freedoms/armament.md

 In his book *The Leviathan*, Thomas Hobbes famously explains why government (in his case, a strong monarchy) should have a monopoly on the use of violence.

-First, he observes that before large-scale socities, the life of humans was "nasty, brutish and short."
-This is because of the *anarchy trap*, which pulls groups/clans into generations long blood feuds and cycles of violence, grievence upon grievence piling up.
+First, he observes that before large-scale societies, the life of humans was "nasty, brutish and short."
+This is because of the *anarchy trap*, which pulls groups/clans into generations long blood feuds and cycles of violence, grievance upon grievance piling up.

 He also points out why these feuds start, which previous philosophers missed: it is *rational* to strike pre-emptively without a cause.
 If you live near someone you don't like, you know that sooner or later, you'll be fighting them.
 Why wait until they attack first?
 If you attacked now, you could get the upper hand.

 Subsequent archeology bears this out.
-Humans living in Africa tens of thousands of years ago had an adult homicide rate of approxitamely 25% -- described as a murder rate today of *25,000 per 100,000 people*.
+Humans living in Africa tens of thousands of years ago had an adult homicide rate of approximately 25% -- described as a murder rate today of *25,000 per 100,000 people*.

 While one could easily write this off as a bunch of tribal "wars", it is not at all.
 Lots of people within tribes killed each other.
-And this pattern of violience is borne out by later history as well.
+And this pattern of violence is borne out by later history as well.

 During the middle ages, as the current nations of Europe began to take shape, violence declined according to historians.
 Even in times of peace, it was higher in the 15th century than the 16th century.
 Why is that?

 Thomas Hobbes argues it's because of government, specifically monarchy.
 When people live under a monarchy, they must delegate their use of violence to the crown.
 The job of this "leviathan" is to keep a monopoly on the use of violence, and punish those who use it on their own.

 Feuding lords centuries earlier would just round up peasants and family, and march into their peer's territory and take things.
-The crown, however, doesn't want such needless death and destruction from any tax payer.
+The crown, however, doesn't want such needless death and destruction from any taxpayer.
 Instead, that lord would have to go to court and arbitrate the dispute peacefully.

 This not only reduced violence, but Hobbes argues changed the way Britons thought about violence to begin with, creating a "deterrence" effect.
-Only thoses without access to fair justice -- serfs in England and subjects out in "rural" Scotland -- kept their "deadly quarrels".
+Only those without access to fair justice -- serfs in England and subjects out in "rural" Scotland -- kept their "deadly quarrels".
 Historians today back that up with data.

-You can see this principle operating today in the United States: the "deadly quarrels" of the masses are mostly occuring in neighborhoods and among people who do not trust the police to settle their disputes.
+You can see this principle operating today in the United States: the "deadly quarrels" of the masses are mostly occurring in neighborhoods and among people who do not trust the police to settle their disputes.

 Many communities of color have a good reason not to, which explains the "inner city" violence statistics.
 On the other hand, rural whites in certain parts of the country settled by Scots fleeing british tyranny have an "honor culture", wtih the idea that one must personally defend honor -- not delegate that to the state.
 This used to be the basis of duels, a widespread practice in the US, but died out except among these whites during the 19th century.